akhenakh/geo-benthos/README.md

 # Geo-Benthos

-A [Benthos](benthos.dev/) plugin to transform geographic coordinates from a stream.
+[Benthos](benthos.dev/) plugins to transform geographic coordinates from a stream.

 This repo contains multiple Benthos plugins as Go modules, that you can build on demand (see `cmd/geo-benthos`).